AMC Matador: 1975

 Changes for the 1975 model year were minor as AMC focused on developing and introducing its innovative Pacer.
 Matadors now included a standard "no maintenance" electronic ignition developed by Prestolite.
 All U.S. market Matadors featured catalytic converters that required unleaded regular-grade fuel.
-New "unleaded fuel only" decals were placed by the fuel filler door.
+New "unleaded fuel only" decals were placed next to the fuel filler door.
 A warning notice was added on the face of the fuel gauge, along with a restricted gas tank filler opening that allowed only the smaller pump nozzle that came on new pumps dispensing unleaded fuel.
 Steel-belted radial tires became standard equipment on all Matadors.

-The six-cylinder engine now became the 258 CID version and it was not available in California.
+The six-cylinder engine now became the 258 CID version, but it was not available in California.
 The standard V8 was 304 CID and optional were two versions of the 360 CID with a two-barrel carburetor or a four-barrel with a dual exhaust system that AMC called "Power Package."
-The 401 CID was available only for police and fleet orders.
+The 401 CID V8 became a police and fleet only option.
 From 1975 the 360 and 401 V8s were fitted with the upgraded four-barrel Autolite 4300 carburetor.
 Only V8-powered Matadors were available in California.

-The sedan and wagon exteriors were updated with a new full-width grille featuring squared-off parking lights in the front and the tail light lens assembly of the 1974 AMC Ambassador.
+The sedan and wagon exteriors were updated with a new full-width grille featuring squared-off parking lights at the front and taillight lens assemblies from the 1974 AMC Ambassador.
 An uplevel "Brougham" trim option became available for sedans and wagons starting with the 1975 model year.
 There were no further style changes to the body of the sedan and wagon for the remainder of the production run.

-A preview of the 1975 Matador models by the editors of Consumer Guide was quite complimentary, especially of the sedan and wagon.
+A preview of the 1975 Matador models by the editors of Consumer Guide was complimentary, especially of the sedan and wagon.